Prototype with ATF1508 on Breadboard

 - Simpler RESET circuit

 The old fashioned RS232 using the MAX232 chip will be replaced by a cheap FT232 breakout module.
 No need anymore for a USB to RS232 converter.
+We might provide both variants at some point as we are planning to replace the 16C550 UART with a 16C2752 DUART.

 “Stretch goals”